kdandy/covid19/README.md

-<h1 align="center">Live Tracker Covid 19</h1>
+<h1 align="center">Responsive covid19 Page</h1>
-<p align="center">Covid19 is an Admin Dashboard Template that can help you develop faster.
+<p align="center">Responsive covid19  is an Admin Dashboard Template that can help you develop faster.
 Made with Bootstrap 5.
 No jQuery dependency.</p>
 <p align="center">

 </p>